-De Minimis Application in the Manufacture of the Listed Chemical in a Mixture in commerce below the de minimis levels.
+De Minimis Application in the Manufacture of the Listed Chemical in a Mixture impurities that remain in the product distributed in commerce below the de minimis levels.
 The amount remaining in the product is exempt from threshold determinations.
 If the chemical is separated from the final product, it cannot qualify for the exemption.
 Any amount that is separated, or is separate, from the product, is considered a byproduct and is subject to threshold determinations and release and other waste management calculations.
 Any amount of an EPCRA Section 313 chemical that is manufactured in a waste stream must be considered toward threshold determinations and release and other waste management calculations and accounted for on Form R even if that chemical is manufactured below the de minimis level.